Deadly force behind the wheel

 “If you can PIT him, go ahead,” said the supervisor.

 As the teens crossed the Anson County line at 100 mph, Motsinger caught up with them.
-Then, he bumped his Dodge Charger into the right rear quarter panel of the Caravan, sending it off the road.
+Then he bumped his Dodge Charger into the right rear quarter panel of the Caravan, sending it off the road.

 The van flipped and began to cartwheel, landing almost 500 feet away.
 The force sheared the wheels from the left side of the vehicle.
 The impact hurled three of the teens from the Caravan.
 Two of them died.
 One broke his back.
 The driver suffered minor injuries.

-Note: Editor’s note: The videos in this story contain graphic content.